 4. Is there a governance structure in place to determine which clients (and which individuals in those client companies) are included in the survey?

-At Deep-Insight, we advocate a census approach when it comes to customer feedback – every B2B customer above a certain size must be included in the assessment.
+At Deep-Insight, we advocate a census approach when it comes to customer feedback: every B2B customer above a certain size MUST be included in the assessment.
 No ifs or buts.
-Yet we are constantly amazed by the number of companies that allow exceptions such as “We’re at a very sensitive stage of discussions with Client X so we’re not going to include them on the list this year”or “We’ve just had a major delivery problem at Client Y – they certainly won’t appreciate us asking them now what they think of us”.
+Yet we are often amazed by the number of companies that allow exceptions such as “We’re at a very sensitive stage of discussions with Client X so we’re not going to include them on the list this year”or “We’ve just had a major delivery problem at Client Y – they certainly won’t appreciate us asking them now what they think of us”.
 In many cases, it’s more blatant – customers are excluded simply because everybody knows they are going to give poor feedback and pull down the overall scores.
 In some cases, it’s a little more subtle, particularly where it’s left to the account manager to decide which individuals to survey in a particular account.
 A proper governance structure is required to ensure ‘gaming’ is kept to a minimum and that the assessment process has credibility.
-If a company surveys its Top 100 accounts annually, senior management must be given the final say over which clients are added to, or taken off, the list.
+If a company surveys its Top 100 accounts annually, senior management must be given the final say over which clients are added to or taken off the list.
 It’s not feasible to have the MD to approve every single client, but at least make sure the MD understands which of the major accounts – and which individuals in those accounts – are to be included on the list.

 5. Is the survey carried out by an independent third party, or is it an in-house survey?